 The rules that govern where a person’s estate is to pass and who can deal with the estate in the absence of a Will.

 A joint tenancy means that each of the owners (more than 1) will have an equal share in the property.
 If a property is held in this way, the principle of survivorship will apply.
 This effectively means that on the death of the first person, the share of the property they owned would pass automatically to the surviving owner and would do so outside the terms of any Will.
 The land would still be part of the estate for Inheritance Tax purposes but could not be dealt with by the terms of the deceased owner’s Will.

 Lasting Power of Attorney

 A Lasting Power of Attorney can relate to your property and affairs or your personal welfare i.e. decisions about your medical treatment.
-In order to make a Lasting Power of Attorney you must have mental capacity to do so which must be certified by a certificate provider.
-An ordinary General Power of Attorney will come to an end if you lose your mental capacity but a Lasting Power of Attorney will not.
+In order to make a Lasting Power of Attorney, you must have the mental capacity to do so which must be certified by an independent person (either a friend who has known you for more than 2 years or a professional with the appropriate skill).
+A General Power of Attorney will come to an end if you lose your mental capacity but a Lasting Power of Attorney will not.

 A legacy is a specific gift left within the Will to an organisation or individuals.
 There are different types of legacy:

 This is a gift of an object, for example, a gift of a property, shares, personal belongings, etc.